dy1z/docs/content/docs/transformers/code-cleanup.md

 }
 ```

-You can optionally provide an array of tags that it should remove the `background-color` inline CSS from:
+You can optionally provide an array of tag names that it should remove the `background-color` inline CSS from:

 ```js
 // config.js